basicallydan/interfake/readme.md

 * Create a guide/some examples for how to integrate this with existing test frameworks, whether written in JavaScript or not
 * Improve the templating, so that a response might include a repeated structure with an incrementing counter or randomized data
-* Create a way to add static files in case you'd like to run a JavaScript application against it